Fire Safety and Decoration Policies

 Housing & Residence Life provides visual smoke detectors for the hearing impaired.
 If you require one, notify the Facilities Service Desk.

 Altering or tampering with heating, electrical and fire safety devices or systems is prohibited, including but not limited to smoke detectors, fire alarm systems and fire extinguishers.
+Smoke alarms may not be taken down, covered, nor have their batteries removed.

 The State Fire Marshal inspects each residential area annually for fire code violations.
 Any area found to be in violation shall be re-inspected, and any resident still in violation of code or Housing & Residence Life regulations is subject to judicial action and possible removal from University housing.
 Residents will receive e-mail notification when the inspections will occur.
 Residents of spaces found in violation will receive notice via e-mail of the violation, as well as a follow-up from a resident staff member.
 Spaces in violation will be re-inspected until the violation is corrected.